Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 construction start with four corner posts:

 * Insert four 6mm bolts into a 40mm MakerBeam.
-* Fasten two L-brackets to the bolts with two lock nuts each.
+* Fasten two L-brackets to the MakerBeam with two lock nuts each.

 Repeat these steps four times to create four corner posts.